 - other issues in the project study area

 A State Environmental Assessment (EA) will document the impacts of the project and will address the concerns that were expressed by the public and others during the planning process.
-The EA and Finding of No Significant Impact (FONSI) document are anticipated for completion in May 2018.
+The EA and Finding of No Significant Impact (FONSI) document is anticipated for completion in June 2019.

 PROJECT COST AND TIMELINE